 Sex Education

-In addition to Relationships and Health Education sex education is taught in year 6.
+In addition to Relationships and Health Education, sex education is taught in year 6.
 Parents are able to withdraw their child from this learning if they choose to (see ‘Parents’ section below).

 Implementation:

 At Sycamore Academy, our main PSHE curriculum including RSE is provided by Coram Life Education, SCARF.
 This programme, developed by teachers, is centred on a values-based and ‘Growth Mind-set’ approach.
 SCARF’s online resources support the promotion of positive behaviour, mental health, wellbeing, resilience and achievement.
 SCARF provides a whole-school approach from Foundation 1 to Year 6 to build essential foundations which are crucial for children to achieve their best, academically and socially.
 Planning for these lessons are provided by SCARF and the lesson plans are organised around the PSHE Association’s Programmes of Study Learning Opportunities.